What is the Statute of Limitations on Construction Injury Cases in Pennsylvania?

 Knowing the statute of limitations for a cause of action or lawsuit you wish to file can mean the difference between recovering for your injuries or being completely barred from recovery.
 In Pennsylvania, you will be tied to a firm deadline to file your personal injury case based on the statute of limitations.
 Therefore, if you have been injured at a construction site, it is important to understand that you should consult with a lawyer to file your case immediately.
-The Pennsylvania construction injury lawyers at The Reiff Law Firm offer free consultations to help you begin working on your construction injury case as soon as possible.
+The Philadelphia construction injury lawyers at The Reiff Law Firm offer free consultations to help you begin working on your construction injury case as soon as possible.

 How Much Time Do You have to File a Construction Injury Case?

 A statute of limitations is a law that dictates the amount of time you have to file a lawsuit.
 The statute of limitations applies to both criminal and civil cases, and construction injuries fall under civil cases.
 Civil cases are those which do not carry a penalty of prison for losing the case; only monetary judgments and injunctive relief are available in civil court.
 The timeframe during which a plaintiff can sue is dictated by 42 Pa.C.S. § 5524(2), which gives a 2-year time limit to file any personal injury case.
 The 2-year timeframe applies not only cases involving accidental injuries due to negligence, but also injuries due to crime or intentional action.

 The majority of personal injury cases, like construction injuries or premises liability, are going to operate on a theory of negligence.
 Negligence is defined as a failure to behave in a manner consistent with how an ordinary prudent person would have behaved under the same circumstances.
 Triumphing on a theory of negligence is much easier than winning a case based on a theory of intentional actions.
 You prove negligence by proving the responsible party owed you a duty which they failed to accomplish, and that breach led to your injury.
 You could approach a case by claiming that the responsible party intentionally harmed you, but your burden of proof is much higher than in a negligence case.